-Never assume an adventurous activity or sport is covered as standard.
-Some activities can be included as an upgrade (such as winter sports), but others just aren’t covered at all.
+Don’t assume an adventure activity or sport is covered as standard.
+Some hazardous activities can be included as an upgrade such as winter sports, some need to be disclosed to us (you might need to pay an extra premium) and others aren’t covered.

-It’s important you have all the correct documents when you travel, including a visa where appropriate.
-If you’re unsure if you need a visa or not, look at the advice from the Foreign & Commonwealth Office.
+You must have all the correct travel documents, including a visa for some countries.
+If you’re unsure if you need a visa, look at the advice from the Foreign, Commonwealth and Development Office.

 You also need to make sure your passport is valid before you travel.
-Most countries require you to have at least six months left on your passport when you travel, so if your passport expires within six months you should renew it.
+Most countries require you to have at least six months left on your passport when you travel, so check the expiry date before you travel.

-Your travel insurance will only cover you if you’ve done all you can to protect your health before you go away.
+Your travel insurance only covers you if you’ve done all you can to protect your health before you go away.
 This means you should get all the recommended vaccinations before your trip.

-To check which inoculations you need and when you should have them before you travel, take a look at the advice from the NHS.
+To check which you need and when you should have them before you travel, look at the advice from the NHS.